capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

   ...
 ```

-When the session is connected we call
+When the session is connected we call onSessionConnected to change the dapp state accordingly
 ```
-  ...
-  const checkPersistedState = useCallback(
   ...

   const onSessionConnected = useCallback((_session) => {